microsoft/jericho/README.md

 <br>

-**Jericho is an environment that connects learning agents with interactive fiction games.** Jericho uses [Frotz](http://frotz.sourceforge.net/) and [Ztools](http://inform-fiction.org/zmachine/ztools.html) to provide a fast, python-based interface to Z-machine games.
+Jericho is a fast, python-based interface that connects learning agents with interactive fiction games.

 ## Requirements
 ***Linux***, ***Python 3***, and basic build tools like ***gcc***.